napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 ## Render

 Render is called after update.
-Use this call to render objects and ui elements to screen or a different target.
+Use this call to render objects and UI elements to screen or a different target.
 By default nothing is rendered.
 You have to tell the renderer what you want to render and where to render it to.
 To learn more about rendering with NAP take a look at our [render documentation](@ref rendering).
 The example below shows you how to render a sphere with a material to the primary window.

 ~~~{cpp}
 void MyApp::render()